Egypt Travel Tips | Visiting Egypt? A friendly caution to think twice, based on firsthand experience.

 To be frank, the history of Ancient Egypt isn’t valued by those managing the country.
 I was shocked to find that everything at the Egyptian Museum was out in the open and folks were allowed to touch whatever they pleased.

-I can’t tell you how many times I watched “guards” pop into thousand year old coffins for tips.
-I cringed while watching a guard dip into a roped-off thousand year-old sarcophagus for photos and a measly tip of $2.
+I can’t tell you how many times I watched “guards” pop into thousand-year coffins for measly tips.
+I cringed while watching a guard dip into a roped-off thousand year-old sarcophagus for photos and a $2 tip.

-We were also surprised to learn that there’s certain parts of temples that tour guides are not allowed to enter.
-We toured several temples with a private guide (booked through our hotel) who mentioned several times at various temples that he wasn’t allowed to accompany us inside certain rooms because they were holy or sacred.
+We toured several temples with private guides (booked through our hotels) who mentioned a handful of times that they weren’t allowed to accompany us inside certain rooms because they were holy or sacred.

 Not a big deal, or so we thought.

 Another thing that caught me by surprise was one of the professional tours we took to the Tombs of Nobles.
-When we arrived to the destination, our guide told us that we needed to bribe the guards at the door if we wanted him to come inside and explain stuff to us.
+When we arrived to the destination, our (professional) tour guide told us that we needed to bribe the guards at the door so they’d let him inside with us.

 Bonus: Here’s something no one tells you about visiting Egypt: Cairo looks like this.
 None of the ads urging tourism seem to feature this reality.